Saturday July 14th, 13:30. See the website for more.

-Nomads Fish and chips will be back in the Autumn.
-Pizzas visit on Wednesdays from 5 until 8.
-Use them or lose them!
+Nomads Fish and chips hope to be back in the Autumn.
+Pizzas have given up on West Chiltington!

 I, and many others, have a filter on our home phone to send all calls from such to a junk box - you know, PPI claims, 'Your accident Mr Smith', 'Your computer is infected' etc etc. I did not know until recently that if YOU are a 'withheld number' affectianado but wish to get your call through this barrier, you need to prefix the number dialled with 1470.
 This will send your number into the network and it is no longer 'number withheld' (for that call only).